 The visual effects of Windows 10 are one such issue that is set to active by default.
 In order to avoid needless slowdown and frame rate drops, you’ll have to switch the settings off.

-To do this, type ‘advanced settings‘ in the Windows search bar and click ‘View advanced system settings’.
+To do this, type ‘advanced settings‘ in the Windows search bar and click ‘View advanced system settings.
 Now, select ‘Performance options‘ > ‘Visual effects’ and ‘Custom’.
 From there, you can uncheck the unnecessary visual effects options and save the settings.

 8. Optimize Your Laptop’s Power Settings

-By default, most of the laptops have ‘Balanced‘ settings in order to maintain effective power management.
+By default, most laptops have ‘Balanced‘ settings in order to maintain effective power management.
 When it comes to a gaming laptop, a long battery backup is an essential factor to boost gaming performance.

-A laptop having a balanced setting enables you to get more time for gaming, but for a strong gaming experience, you should set it top optimum power settings.
+A laptop having a balanced setting enables you to get more time for gaming, but for a strong gaming experience, you should set it to top optimum power settings.

 To perform this, you have to go to your laptop’s power settings.
 If you’re using Windows 10, then go to Settings > System > Power and sleep > Additional power settings and click on the High-performance option.